 Tell Congress to Require Police to be Trained

-Too frequently, we witness reports of unarmed citizens being killed by the police, or of police officers being ambushed by citizens.
-These tragic incidents point to a variety of issues and failures, though we cannot ignore what large impact training has on an officer's training has on his or her performance when making life or death decisions.
-There are many ways that law enforcement training can improve the officers and the public safety.
+Too frequently we witness reports of unarmed citizens being killed by the police, or of police officers being ambushed by citizens.
+These tragic incidents point to a variety of systemic issues and failures in policing, especially in regard to the impact an officer's training has on his or her performance when making life or death decisions.

-The failures of police training impact both the officers and the public.
-A police officer being killed every 10 days and 3 citizens killed by police each day pointing towards a a failure among how we are policing and teaching our law enforcement officers.
+Failures of police training impact both police officers and the public.
+When an officer is killed every 10 days and three citizens are killed by police each day, it points toward a profound failure in the way we are training and teaching our law enforcement officers.

-Most would agree that training much be a part of addressing criminal justice reform.
-Adequate, relevant and up to date education makes all of us safer.
+Most would agree that better training must be a part of addressing criminal justice reform.
+Adequate, relevant, and up-to-date education make us all safer.

 first they must be trained

-Before we can improve training, we must first require police officers to receive training.
-Training delays or deferments that allow police officers to work before attending the academy is not for the public nor the police officer.
+Before we can improve training, however, we must first require police officers to be trained.
+Training delays or deferments that allow officers to work before attending an academy is not good for the public or the officer.

 This is unconscionable.

-Would we place a firefighter to in harms way before giving them the training to ensure their safety?
-Of course not.
+Would we place a firefighter in harms way before giving them the training to ensure their safety?

 We must acknowledge the unique risks that officers often face, despite police deaths being near historic lows.
-There are times when police must run towards events that the rest of us are running from.
-Coupled with the responsibility to make life-altering decisions for all us, only emphasizes the importance of preparing a well trained professional, well-prepared and ready, before he or she is allowed to work the streets.
+There are times when police must run toward events that the rest of us are running from.
+This coupled with the responsibility to make life-altering decisions for us all only emphasizes the importance of having a well trained professional, well-prepared and ready, before he or she is allowed to work the streets.

-Arguments of fiscal restraints and decline in recruitment cannot be an acceptable justification.
+Arguments of fiscal restraints and a decline in recruitment cannot be seen as an acceptable justification.
 Rules and regulations exist that require education BEFORE most people are allowed to begin their jobs.
 The police should be the same.